<>

 Map chart slowdown

-In the fall of 2020 users started reporting that our map charts had become slow.
+In the fall of 2020 users started reporting that our map charts were now slow.
+A lot of people used our maps, so this was a problem we wanted to fix.

 Suddenly these charts were taking a long time to render.